semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 - Most likely: if the owner just signed up for Cloudflare it can take a few minutes for the website's information to be distributed to our global network.

 - Less likely: something is wrong with this site's configuration.
-Usually this happens when accounts have been signed up with a partner organization (e.g., a hosting provider) and the provider's DNS fails.
+Usually this happens when accounts have been signed up with a partner organization (for example, a hosting provider) and the provider's DNS fails.

   - Ray ID: {000000000000000}